 Many GenAI efforts outrun the enterprise capabilities needed to support them.
 Teams move at different speeds, standards drift, bottlenecks multiply, and promising momentum stalls before the business can scale it.

-- Are our enterprise capabilities strong enough to support GenAI beyond isolated pilots?
+- Are our shared capabilities strong enough to move GenAI beyond isolated pilots?

 - Where will weak coordination, inconsistent standards, or duplicated effort slow scale first?